 Could I wear two babies at the same time?
-Would it be possible or even practical?
+Was twin baby wearing even possible?
 I had so many questions but many got pushed aside as I dealt with more urgent twin related decisions and research.
 I quickly checked that my beloved sling I had with my oldest could handle newborn twins and left the rest to deal with later.

 The tandem wearing groups taught me so much.
 I discovered a whole new world of carriers beyond the standard few available in baby stores.
 I learned new ways to wear my twins, both singly and in tandem.
-I gained enough confidence to try wearing a baby on my back which suddenly made it so much easier to wear two and still be able to do things.
+And best of all, I gained enough confidence to try wearing a baby on my back which suddenly made it so much easier to wear two and still be able to do things.
 With knowledge I gained from there I was able to get a few new carriers that made wearing my twins so much easier.
 As they got bigger, even more options opened up to me and soon it became my preferred way to transport them around out of the house as well as a way to comfort them at home while still leaving me with free hands to get stuff done.

-When they were 13 months old the Twingo carrier was finally released and it was a life saver.
+When they were 13 months old the Twingo Carrier was finally released and it was a life saver.
 Designed by a twin mum who had also struggled with baby wearing it was just what I needed.
 Finally I had a tandem carrier than wasn’t only easy to use but comfortable to wear for long periods.
 Day trips no longer meant lugging the double pram around as I could happily wear them for hours as we explored zoos, museums, etc. My oldest started school soon after I bought it and every day I’d use the Twingo to wear the twins for drop off and pick up.
 I become known as the crazy mum who wears her twins but on the rare occasions I let them walk, people would understand why I wore them!

 When my twins started day care the Twingo made getting through the car park, security gates and locked doors with twins so much easier.
 I used it so often it became quicker for me to get them into it than to get out the pram and buckle them into it.
 My twins are almost 4 and we still use the Twingo on occasion and I regularly wear them one at a time, especially my cuddly boy twin.

 Many singleton parents will go on about the more emotional side of baby wearing.
 They’ll talk about the bonding, the comfort and the joy of being able to have your baby snuggled on your chest but as a twin mum I’m more about the practical aspects which comes down to the fact it helps you get stuff done.

 If I’m ever having a down day and am really struggling with life with twins, I’ll pop them both on and go out.
 Guaranteed I’ll have someone stop me to tell me how amazing I am for wearing them both and getting called supermum is often just that little boost you need on days like that.
 I highly recommend baby wearing your twins even if it is just so you too can get lots of compliments and feel like a supermum too!